walkingkindle/myblog/content/posts/now.md

 **A great playlist I'm listening to:** [CBS: Pop Rock and Funk Records from Yugoslavia](https://www.youtube.com/watch?v=KC5yuzh3gXE&t=1172s&ab_channel=MAJ)
 Great lists of underrated songs from the 70s that you've never listened to.

+## 21/05/2025

+**What I'm working on:** [My Redis Implementation with CodeCrafters](https://app.codecrafters.io/courses/redis/stages/sm4).
+A Great way to sharpen your skills, according to this [advice from ThePrimaegen]() is to implement things from scratch.
+This is why I'm using most of my spare time nowadays to work on these types of projects, like my [HTTP server implementation](), [Redis-lite implementation](), and perhaps [SQL Lite]() in the future.
+Doubling down on this projects is one of the few things I can do to speedup my job-finding process by enriching my portfolio.

+**What I'm reading:** Today I grabbed [Concurrency in C# Cookbook](https://stephencleary.com/book/) off the shelf, which delves deep into concurrency and different big topics.
+I made a short post with some notes on the book [here](), which I will update concurrently(no pun intended) with the [Data Intensive Book Notes]().
+A great read with an interesting style.
+I've found that having 2 or even 3 books at a time makes things overall more interesting with not much overhead in my case.

+**Great Tune I'm listening to**: The Breeze and I ([Spotify](https://open.spotify.com/track/3xCjjJupMl5TD6LbsFAbk3?si=b0e910d158ea4697), [Youtube](https://www.youtube.com/watch?v=Uo8p8m7YNqM&ab_channel=LaurindoAlmeida-Topic))